jckrft/mood/README.md

 ### App Title:
-mood
+mood.

 ### App Description:
-mood Is an app that allows the user to select their mood from given options to show an art piece that corresponds to their mood.
+mood. is an app that allows the user to select their mood from given options to show a corresponding art piece.

 ### API:
 https://collectionapi.metmuseum.org/public/collection/v1/objects/
+* extracting Artist info: name, title of work, year, and image

 ### API Snippet:
 ```objectID: 437747,